Yachting-Club-CERN/ycc-keycloak-provider/README.md

 ### JPA Configuration Dead Ends (Lajos)

 I have tried _many-many_ ways of facilitating the configuration.
 From the code point of view using `EntityManager` (JPA/Hibernate) is beneficial.
-However, Keycloak+Quarkus complicates the view.
+However, Keycloak+Quarkus complicates the picture.

 The root problem was that Quarkus eagerly reads `persistence.xml` (regardless the settings and whether `beans.xml` is present).
 This file cannot be renamed and is essential to JPA `EntityManager` creation.

-What I did not manage to make work reliable under Keycloak 21 as of 2023-03:
+What I did not manage to make work reliably under Keycloak 21 as of 2023-03:

 - Making Quarkus to not read `persistence.xml` (the properties simply do not work at all in the setup)